So you have this princess

 - LOST has the Temple.
 It's a mysterious location alluded to throughout the early seasons; Ben Linus tells his daughter to go there because it will act as a safe place, in S4.
 But when the time comes for the Smoke Monster to get in, he manages this feat in less than an episode.

-- In The Legend of Zelda: A Link to the Past, we have the aptly-called Sanctuary, where Princess Zelda takes refuge after Link saves her from confinement in Hyrule Castle.
+- We have the aptly-called Sanctuary, where Princess Zelda takes refuge after Link saves her from confinement in Hyrule Castle.
 It's supposed to be a safe place, even though it's kind of in the open and that enemy knights are kind of on patrol outside.
 Why Ganon didn't find it and capture Zelda sooner, like before Link got the Master Sword, is anybody's guess.

 - Hyrule Castle itself is also this in The Legend of Zelda: The Wind Waker.
 After the truth of Tetra being the successor to the Hyrulian Royal Family's bloodline is revealed, Zelda is kept in the same chamber that the Master Sword was kept.
 Of course, considering that Link cleansed the place of Ganon's forces only a few hours or so before, it was no surprise that Ganon found her.